 Look at your congregation as a valued family member.
 Don't let them learn about church business after the fact.
 Use your online church directory as a central source of communication.

 Updates and church announcements should get posted online.
 Automatic messages should go out to members based on their preferred means of communication.
 Keep in mind, you can simplify the process by using the same notification features for visitors that create online giving accounts.

 Online Ministry Groups

 Harness the power of the internet to grow your church ministries.
 A digital church directory is a goldmine for ministry leaders to recruit volunteers.
 When done right, your director will include fields that zero in on the church members' interests.

-One way churches have traditionally determined a person's interests is via a gifts and talents survey given at the end of new membership courses.
+One way ministries have traditionally determined a person's interests is via a gifts and talents survey.
+This church survey is given at the end of new membership courses.
 It's likened to the test military recruiters administer to high school students during campus military days.

 The difference is, the questions are geared towards the Seven Spirits of the Lord.